 Selfie ID verification – useful, but not 100% accurate

-Selfie ID verification involves uploading a selfie, a snapshot of one’s own face, alongside a government recognised photo ID (like a license) in order to conduct comparative verification.
+Selfie ID verification involves uploading a selfie, a snapshot of one’s own face, alongside a government-recognized photo ID (like a license) in order to conduct comparative verification.
 Today, we can simply hold our phones up to our faces and unlock them using facial verification.
 This is not even selfie verification anymore, because capturing the image is unnecessary as the lens conducts a live scan.

 Although research has showcased high degrees of accuracy in face verification, tests tend to be conducted in ideal conditions: perfect lighting and positioning.
 In the real world, applications are not necessarily as ideal, meaning that accuracy rates drop.
-Additionally, if data regarding the individual’s face is several years old, it can be difficult for AI systems to recognise.
+Additionally, if data regarding the individual’s face is several years old, it can be difficult for AI systems to recognize.

 Real-world biases affect AI accuracy

-If we are racing ahead to use AI operated facial recognition in various areas of our lives, should it not be possible for anyone to use these systems securely and accurately, regardless of race and gender?
+If we are racing ahead to use AI-operated facial recognition in various areas of our lives, should it not be possible for anyone to use these systems securely and accurately, regardless of race and gender?
 Hopefully, the empirical evidence revealing racial bias will be enough for future development to address the issue.
 Even now, the leading systems in facial recognition have disparities in their success rates when it comes to different genders and skin tones.

 Since facial recognition is unlikely to become 100% accurate, measures against misidentification and abuse are necessary.
 If individuals can access other people’s personal information, including images of their faces, they can commit identity fraud.
 With completely remote account openings, a thief could even open a bank account in a victim’s name.
-Policy makers continue to work to regulate these systems so that businesses and governments can benefit from them securely.
+Policymakers continue to work to regulate these systems so that businesses and governments can benefit from them securely.
 Ultimately, facial recognition is a biometric tool that can make online engagement easier, but as is often the case: verification should not be one-fold.